 Adolescence & Oral Care

-Oral Care for Teenagers, Aurora CO
+Common Problems For Teenage Oral Care Aurora CO

 Li’l Teeth offers teens a comfortable and trusting dental home where they can be assured that the doctors and staff understand their unique needs.
 The doctors are trained to look at facial growth, tooth placement and relationships with the jaw, the need for braces, nutritional counseling, hygiene aids, preventive procedures and behavior modifications.
 We also feature televisions in the hygiene bay and private treatment suites.